-In addition, for self-propelled IoH and farm tractors exceeding 12 feet in width, a yellow or amber rotating strobe or beacon light or 2 flashing amber warning lights visible to front and rear must be activated.
+In addition, for self-propelled IoH and farm tractors exceeding 12 feet in width, an amber strobe or beacon or 2 flashing amber warning lights visible to front and rear must be activated.

 During transport IoH headlights should not be activated.